A lot or a little?

 Talk to your kids about ...

-Families can talk about how portrayals of fairy tale characters in modern media differ from their original, folkloric versions.
+Families can talk about portrayals of fairy tale characters in The School for Good and Evil.
+How do fairy tale characters in modern media differ from their original, folkloric versions?
 Why do you think these stories remain so powerful and compelling?

 Do you ever make judgments about people based on how they look or dress?
 Can you tell if someone is "good" or "bad" just by looking at them?